stylesnii/fraud-detection/README.md

 The dataset was collected and analysed during a research collaboration of Worldline and the Machine Learning Group of Université Libre de Bruxelles (ULB) on big data mining and fraud detection.

-# Models
+# Models trained
-Applied various classification techniques like Logistic Regression
+Applied various classification techniques like, Different models were trained to understand the model with the best precision.

+# The diiferent models are
+# Logistic Regression
-LightGBM
+# LightGBM
-K Nearest Neighbors (KNN )
+# K Nearest Neighbors (KNN )
-Classification Trees
+# Classification Trees
-Random Forest
+# Random Forest
-SVM
+# SVM
-XGBoost Classifier
+# XGBoost Classifier